You can never have too many baby Easter craft ideas to make baby’s first Easter extra-special and extra-fun.

 5. Envelope bunnies

 This is probably one of the easiest of baby Easter craft ideas: cute and simple decorations we found on Martha Stewart’s website.
-The envelope bunnies can be placed anywhere in the house and they will fill the place with friendly bunny faces.
+The envelope bunnies can be placed anywhere in the house.
 Be careful, though!
 Don’t fill the envelopes with small things which the baby could ingest or hurt himself with.

 6. Bunny Bums garland

 If you are feeling creative this year, we saved the best for last.
 While looking for the best baby Easter craft ideas, we came across this bunny bum garland with different colored sheets of paper.
 All you need is a template for the bunnies (which should not be that hard to find), paper, a ribbon, and cotton buds for tails.
 It looks fantastic and it’s fun and easy to make.

 If you enjoyed this article read our other articles on Easter and other holidays:

 - 70 Candy-Free Ideas For Baby’s First Easter Basket

 - How to Celebrate Your First Valentine’s Day with Baby

 - 8 Fun and Easy Baby Easter Craft Ideas